David Grizzle

 David Grizzle is a business executive with experience in the airline and aerospace industries and founder of Dazzle Partners, LLC. and served as Chief Operating Officer for the Federal Aviation Administration (FAA), overseeing the United States air traffic control system.
 He has also served as Acting Deputy Administrator of the FAA and Senior Vice President of Continental Airlines.

 Education

 David Grizzle went to Harvard University, where he earned a bachelor's degree in government and a Juris Doctor degree.

 Career

-Grizzle has led deals including the SkyTeam Alliance on behalf of Continental Airlines and he mediated the relationship between the FAA's unions and management.
+Grizzle has led transactions including the SkyTeam Alliance on behalf of Continental Airlines and he mediated the relationship between the FAA's unions and management.
 He owns a private consultancy, Dazzle Partners.